-- 1. submission to such conduct is made to appear to be a term or condition of enrollment, attendance, or participation in a class - 2. submission to or rejection of such conduct affects academic decisions - 3. such conduct has the purpose or effect of unreasonably interfering with a student's academic performance, or creating an intimidating, hostile, or offensive academic environment - 4. unwelcome physical contact, including but not limited to patting, pinching, or touching - 5. offensive or demeaning sexual remarks, jokes, or gestures
+- 1. submission to such conduct is made to appear to be a term or condition of enrollment, attendance, or participation in a class - 2. submission to or rejection of such conduct affects academic decisions - 3. such conduct is sufficiently severe or pervasive to deny or limit a student's ability to participate or benefit from the school's program, services, opportunities, or activities, or creating an intimidating, hostile, or offensive academic environment - 4. unwelcome physical contact, including but not limited to patting, pinching, or touching - 5. offensive or demeaning sexual remarks, jokes, or gestures

 Students aggrieved by a violation of this policy may file a grievance under their center's grievance procedure, or may report the conduct to the dean of the center, any other faculty member, or the associate vice president of human resources.
-The associate vice president of human resources or the associate dean of students must be notified immediately by the center, the dean, or faculty member upon receiving a report of sexual harassment.
+The vice president of human resources or the associate dean of students Title IX coordinator must be notified immediately by the center, the dean, or faculty member upon receiving a report and/or grievance of sexual harassment.
 All reports of sexual harassment will be thoroughly investigated by either the associate dean of students (Title IX coordinator) or the Office of Human Resources.

-Any individual who violates any portion of this policy will be subject to disciplinary action, up to and including discharge.
+Any individual who violates any portion of this policy will be subject to disciplinary action, up to and including discharge for an employee and dismissal for a student.